AlinNast/CricketAndAnt1/README.md

    Log 19/11/22:
-I just moved to Sinaia mountains, winter is comming, and soon ill finish my room, then i hope I can work a lot more, now, i just finished implementing all the game mechanics and i believe i can start to build the demo after im done with enemies and sound FX-->
+I just moved to Sinaia mountains, winter is comming, and soon ill finish my room, then i hope I can work a lot more, now, i just finished implementing all the game mechanics and i believe i can start to build the demo after im done with enemies and sound FX

+    Log 5/1/23:
+I returned from Sinaia, while i was there i managed to work on the demo of the game (not on this repo), version is still not ready (waiting for some sound fx and a few more features).
+Now the tutorial is still 75%, today i implemented the AudioCRTL -->